sgmurphy/wordpress-plugins/wp-security-hardening/readme.txt

 Tags:  discontinued
 Requires at least: 4.3
 Tested up to: 6.0.3
-Stable tag: 1.2.6
+Stable tag: 1.2.8
 Requires PHP: 5.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 The WP Hardening is a one-click tool to fix standard security recommendations on your WordPress website.

+== Discontinuation Notice ==

-== IMPORTANT: This plugin is discontinued ==
+<strong>IMPORTANT: This plugin is discontinued</strong>

-<strong>This is to inform you that this plugin is no longer being maintained or updated.
+This is to inform you that this plugin is no longer being maintained or updated.
 We have placed a discontinuation request with the WordPress team, and the plugin will soon be 'closed' for new installations.

 This plugin was launched as a side project and has sadly reached the end of its journey.
 Thank you for your understanding and for using our plugin.
 We apologize for any inconvenience this may cause.